LeaderOnePro/AIDrone/tests/test_prompt_examples.md

-# AIDrone Test Prompts
+# deepdrone-old Test Prompts

-This document contains example prompts that can be used to test the AIDrone agent's ability to understand natural language mission requests, plan missions, and execute them.
+This document contains example prompts that can be used to test the deepdrone-old agent's ability to understand natural language mission requests, plan missions, and execute them.

 ## Running the Tests